Quantum Origami: Transversal Gates for Quantum Computation and Measurement of Topological Order: Interferometric measurement of modular matrices

 One can use a similar protocol to measure $\langle \mathcal{T} \mathcal{R}_{\alpha}\rangle$ or $\langle\mathcal{S}\mathcal{T}\rangle$.

 Below we assume a non-chiral system where all anyons are self-conjugate (such as $\mathbb{Z}_2$ spin liquid and double semion), for which $\mathcal{R}_\alpha \mathcal{S} = \mathcal{S}$.
-We first consider an equal mixture of all states in the ground state subspace, which corresponds to thermalizing the system at a temperature much below the gap ($T \ll E_g$), and which can be represented by the density matrix $\rho=\frac{1}{N}\sum_a {_{\alpha}}\ketbra{a}_{\alpha}$, where $N$ is the ground-state degeneracy.
-The measurement of $\mathcal{S}$ under this ensemble thus becomes \be \langle \mathcal{S} \rangle= \text{Tr}\left(\frac{1}{N}\sum_a {_{\alpha}}\ketbra{a}_{\alpha} \mathcal{S}\right)=\frac{1}{N}\text{Tr}(\mathcal{S}). \ee The trace of the $\mathcal{S}$ matrix already contains useful information: for example, for $\mathbb{Z}_2$ spin liquid $\text{Tr}(\mathcal{S}_{\mathbb{Z}_2})=2$, while the double semion phase has $\text{Tr}(\mathcal{S}_{D.S.})=0$.
+We first consider an equal mixture of all states in the ground state subspace, which corresponds to thermalizing the system at a temperature much below the gap ($T \ll E_g$), and which can be represented by the density matrix $\rho=\frac{1}{N}\sum_a {_{\beta}}\ketbra{a}_{\beta}$, where $N$ is the ground-state degeneracy.
+The measurement of $\mathcal{S}$ under this ensemble thus becomes \be \langle \mathcal{S} \rangle= \text{Tr}\left(\frac{1}{N}\sum_a {_{\beta}}\ketbra{a}_{\beta} \mathcal{S}\right)=\frac{1}{N}\text{Tr}(\mathcal{S}). \ee The trace of the $\mathcal{S}$ matrix already contains useful information: for example, for $\mathbb{Z}_2$ spin liquid $\text{Tr}(\mathcal{S}_{\mathbb{Z}_2})=2$, while the double semion phase has $\text{Tr}(\mathcal{S}_{D.S.})=0$.
 Therefore, such a measurement could distinguish these two competing phases in the context of frustrated spin models.

-The diagonal modular matrix element can be obtained by the expectation value in a particular anyon sector $\ket{\psi}=\ket{a}_{\alpha}$ [initialization and preparation discussed in Methods and illustrated in Fig.~\ref{fig:beam_splitter}(a)].
-For example, in the context of $\mathbb{Z}_2$ spin liquid, a nontrivial $\pi$-phase can be extracted from ${_{\alpha}}\boket{em}{\mathcal{T}\mathcal{R}_{\alpha} }{em}_{\alpha}={_{\alpha}}\boket{em}{\mathcal{T}}{em}_{\alpha}=-1$, originating from the topological spin of the fermionic spinon, labelled $em$, providing a key signature of the $\mathbb{Z}_2$ spin liquid.
-Schemes for measuring off-diagonal elements and an alternative measurement protocol using a Hadamard test (Ramsey interferometer) are discussed in Methods.
+The diagonal modular matrix element can be obtained by the expectation value in a particular anyon sector $\ket{\psi}=\ket{a}_{\beta}$ [initialization and preparation discussed in Appendix \ref{sec:off-diagonal} and illustrated in Fig.~\ref{fig:beam_splitter}(a)].
+For example, in the context of $\mathbb{Z}_2$ spin liquid [Eq.~\eqref{modular_matrix_Z2}], a nontrivial $\pi$-phase can be extracted from ${_{\beta}}\boket{em}{\mathcal{T}\mathcal{R}_{\beta} }{em}_{\beta}={_{\beta}}\boket{em}{\mathcal{T}}{em}_{\beta}=-1$, originating from the topological spin of the fermionic spinon, labelled $em$, providing a key signature of the $\mathbb{Z}_2$ spin liquid.
+Schemes for measuring off-diagonal elements are discussed in Appendix \ref{sec:off-diagonal}.